mochoy/personal-site/src/assets/blog/how_to_land_an_ee_internship/part2/part2.md

 At this point, I would recommend focusing your efforts on smaller and local companies that do have the flexibility to take on interns so close to their start date.
 There are a few big companies that do limited hiring, I would assume that's just to fill any last minute slots from renegs and other outstanding circumstances, but definitely don't bank on this.

-# Networking

-We all hear about how important networking is because it is!
-I want to put networking earlier in this pre-app section because it ideally precedes a lot of applications and is pretty continuous, you do it all year round, even after landing your internship or even during the actual internship.
-I'll also throw in more specific networking advice in their dedication sections as they come up.
-I'm also awkard af and I wouldn't call myself "good" at networking or anything so my networking insights will be more limited compared to everything else.

-## What is Networking?

-Networking has become one of those terms that gets utilized so much its meaning gets lost and/or skewed.
-It seems to imply some sort of transactional, surface-level interactions which may sometimes be the case.

-## The Power of Networking

-## How do I do it?

-- that werid guy
-- Networking events
-- Career fair and stuff will be talked about later

 # What do you even want to do?

 Again, EE is a massive field and there's so much out there.
 Figuring out what you want to do is difficult but it can be helpful to focus your explorations.
 Even just a "I want to work on spaceships" is very good, you don't need to be super exact, and most of the times, you shouldn't be.
 You need to play a clever balance between what you want to do, what's available in your reach, and what's out there.
 You're going to have a tough time landing post grad-level EE research internships at CERN as a freshman for example.